leoliu012/15112-TermProject/readme.md

 ## Shortcut Commands:
 The shortcut command are for developing and testing purposes.
 These commands are only effective at the intro menu page.
-After each testing run, please restart the app to prevent unintended errors.
+After each testing simulations, please restart the app to prevent unintended errors before loading another one.

 | Key                               | Description                                                                                                                                                     |
 |-----------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|